robertbaker13/phase-0-handbook/fetching-changes.md

 <br>you'll want to [set up sublime text](text-editor-setup.md) as your default text editor (step 3).

 ###3.
-Commit and sync your new local repository with your remote fork on github.com
+Commit and push your new local repository with your remote fork on github.com

 ```shell
 $ git commit -m "added Devbootcamp's changes"